unix4fun/ic/README.md

 ----------|-----------|-------------------|----------|-----------------|----------------
 /pk gen   | /pk       | /sk gen <someinput> | /sk give <nickname>|/pk help | /sk help

+### I arrive on a new channel, not encrypted

+Everything is loaded, you connect irc, and join #prout, #prout is NOT encrypted, yes you just joined, so type:

+    /sk gen <some keyboard garbage input>

+you will then notice a red bar appearing above your regular status bar, it means the current weechat buffer is *ENCRYPTED*.

+If you type all messages for #prout will be *ENCRYPTED*, if you do need to speak in plaintext again, type /ic to toggle encryption of that buffer on and off

+### I arrive on a new channel, but it is already encrypted, I cannot read

+So you don't have the key, there is not "automatic" requests or such, you need someone to give you the channel (/shared) key to be able to read the conversations

+So first generate an ephemeral key pair (AS A KEY *RECEIVER*):

+    /pk gen

+Then you can broadcast your public key on the channel (AS A KEY *RECEIVER*):

+    /pk

+Now, someone on the channel who has the key, has to pass it to you, here is how.
+Generate an ephemeral key pair (AS A KEY *HOLDER*):

+    /pk gen

+broadcast your public key:

+    /pk

+Give the current buffer/channel key (AS A KEY *HOLDER*):

+    /sk give <destnickname>

+You will see you have received a KEX payload, you can decide to ignore it or to receive the key for the current buffer (AS A KEY *RECEIVER*):

+    /sk use

+Now you can chat encrypted with your friends, that's it! :)

 Use /pk help, /sk help or /ic help to access the help.